xNS5/Axe-Core-Enhancements/backend/README.md

 The Spider controller takes in 2 parameters in a POST request:
 1. URL -- Specifying a single page for the spider to scan for other related pages
 2. Depth -- the number of levels the spider should inspect before returning URLS

+Returning:
+A list of 2 arrays: 1 containing valid URLs, the other containing invalid.

 The controller uses the node package python-shell to run a Scrapy python script located in `/lib/sitecrawler/`.
 To account for different users with different computers, two python virtual environments were created with Scrapy installed -- these virtual environments are referenced when running each web crawl.
 The Spider was a request made by the client to recursively search for URLs in `<a href=””/>` tags, and scan those.
 Once the Spider has found URLs, it prints to stdout which gets captured by the controller, and is subsequently returned to the frontend.
 The virtual environments are located in `/backend/lib/nixenv/` for unix-based operating systems and `/backend/lib/winenv` for windows operating systems.